A big shake-up in Data Protection law has come into force from 25th May 2018.

 There are massive consequences for all businesses and organisations which process people's personal data, especially those who depend on mass mail-outs for marketing .
 The aim is to give individuals more control over how their data is used, by compelling organisations to obtain positive consent for such use, and to tighten up considerably on the security and sharing of such data. .

-These meetings are primarily intended for
+The roadshow meetings were primarily intended for

 - Parish Priests (assistant priests and Deacons also very welcome)